35 GTA 5 Locations Based on Real Life

 Why It Counts: The Port of Los Santos is based on the Los Angeles and Long Beach port complex.
 The clean phrasing keeps both port influences instead of reducing it to only one harbor.

-Claim Guardrail: Do not reduce it to only the Port of Los Angeles if mentioning real-world parallels.
+Accuracy Note: Do not reduce it to only the Port of Los Angeles if mentioning real-world parallels.

 GTA 5 Los Santos River